reef-defi/reef-app_moved/README.md

 When developing add `*` in .eslintignore.
 Do not forget to remove it before you create a new pull request!

+## Developing with @reef-defi/react-lib

+For developing the app and lib simultaneously you will need to do certain steps:

+1. Fork/Clone [@reef-defi/react-lib](git@github.com:reef-defi/reef-react-lib.git) besides reef-app project.
+2. In `package.json` replace `"@reef-defi/react-components": "v..."` with `"@reef-defi/react-lib": "link:./../reef-react-lib/"`
+3. `yarn`
+4. `yarn start`

+# Steps before Deployment when developing with react-lib *
+Do not forget to publish the lib before app deployment!
+In `package.json` replace `@reef-defi/react-lib` local link with the latest published version!
+Install and test Reefapp

 ### `yarn start`

 Runs the app in the development mode.\